maleehaa11/runner-sprint-2/README.md

 - Next: add environment, make objects look like walls/mazes focus more on UI
 - Problems: struggled with animations linking to player - sorted using AnimationPlayer

+sprint 2 meetings:

+Meeting 1
+- Since last session: Removed the chaser mechanic completely and cleaned up all related logic so the game loop no longer depends on the unseen force.
+Began importing external environment assets including fog, walls, and a textured floor.
+- Next: Integrate the new environment into the scene, adjust lighting, and ensure collisions work correctly with the new wall meshes.
+- Problems: Initial issues with environment scale and alignment — walls not matching lane spacing and fog being too dense.

+Meeting 2
+- Since last session: Environment successfully added with fog, walls, and floor.
+Adjusted lighting and collision shapes to match the new assets.
+Game visually improved and runs smoothly with the new environment.
+- Next: Implement the leaderboard UI and connect it to the GameOver event.
+Begin structuring the system for saving scores.
+- Problems: Some obstacles clipping into the new walls; required repositioning and adjusting spawn offsets.

+Meeting 3
+- Since last session: Leaderboard UI added and dynamically updates after each run.
+Fixed duplicate GameOver events that caused repeated leaderboard entries.
+Cleaned up UIManager logic to prevent disappearing text.
+- Next: Implement persistent score saving using a text file and ensure scores load correctly on startup.
+- Problems: Leaderboard entries duplicating due to GameOver firing twice; resolved by restructuring death logic and adding a safety flag.

+Meeting 4
+- Since last session: Score saving and loading fully implemented using Godot’s FileAccess.
+Leaderboard now persists between sessions and loads correctly on startup.
+UI layout polished and environment finalised.
+- Next: Final testing, bug‑fixing, and preparing documentation for Sprint 2.
+- Problems: Minor issues with file path handling and ensuring the leaderboard clears correctly before repopulating.

 ***5. Software Tools & Coding Techniques (5%)***

 **Tools Used**